- Overview of the Career Development Center

-Some faculty like to use CSC handouts as part of their courses.
+Some faculty like to use CDC handouts as part of their courses.
 While we are willing to share our materials, we are not in a position to provide large quantities.
 Please encourage students to access our handouts online, or contact us for a master copy for reproduction through your department.

-Basic (general questions) and Customized (career/position specific) mock interviews are offered by the Career Services Center so that students can practice their interviewing skills before an actual interview.
+Basic (general questions) and Customized (career/position specific) mock interviews are offered by the Career Development Center so that students can practice their interviewing skills before an actual interview.
 Please speak to us in advance if you would like to designate mock interviews as a course requirement.
-Another option is to invite a CSC staff member to your class to present a program on interviewing to your students, provide information about the Mock Interview Program, and encourage students to schedule a practice interview with us.
+Another option is to invite a CDC staff member to your class to present a program on interviewing to your students, provide information about the Mock Interview Program, and encourage students to schedule a practice interview with us.
 We can customize our effective interviewing presentation to include group mock interviews with peers or a panel of professionals.
-Please contact the Assistant Director of the Career Services Center to discuss these options.
+Please contact the Assistant Director of the Career Development Center to discuss these options.

-The Career Services Center maintains hard copy and on-line resources on occupational, job search, employer, and graduate school information.
+We maintains hard copy and on-line resources on occupational, job search, employer, and graduate school information.
 Students may access the materials during office hours for class assignments or personal research.

-The CSC provides individual assistance and an online web page to guide students who are interested in finding an internship.
+The CDC provides individual assistance and an online web page to guide students who are interested in finding an internship.
 Before making any internship plans, they are instructed to contact their academic department's internship coordinator to discuss internship opportunities, program requirements, and application procedures.

 The JoAnne Day Student of the Year Awards are presented by PennACE each year to recognize outstanding co-ops and interns enrolled at member institutions.
 Three awards of $500 each are given each year, one in a technical field, one in non-profit (includes government), and one in business.